phunc20/vim-man/search/README.md

     - `/^\s\{4\}[^ ]`
     - `/^\s\s\s\s[^ ]`
   - It might be interesting to set file type specific shortcut key combinations for such a search, e.g. for Python
+- Find variable definition in the same file
+  - `gd` short for **Go to definition**.
+First occurrence of the word under cursor in the current function
+  - `gD` goes to the first occurrence of the word under cursor in the current file
+  - `[I` displays all the occurrences of the word along with line number